cdktf/cdktf-provider-okta/docs/groupSchemaProperty.java.md

 - *Type:* java.lang.String

-Subschema unique restriction.
+Whether the property should be unique.
+It can be set to `UNIQUE_VALIDATED` or `NOT_UNIQUE`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/group_schema_property#unique GroupSchemaProperty#unique}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/group_schema_property#unique GroupSchemaProperty#unique}

 ---